-2. Fill out the form and bring it to the History Department chair ALONG WITH the course materials for the course for which you seek credit.
+- Bring your completed form to the History Department chair (Bill North) ALONG WITH the course materials for the course for which you seek credit.
 This includes syllabi and other documentation of the course curriculum and requirements; copies of papers and other student work; and any other items related to the work you completed for the course.

-3. The department chair will approve or decline requests for humanities distribution credit.
+- The department chair will approve or decline requests for humanities distribution credit.
 For history major credit, the department chair will refer the student to a faculty member in the specific field for which the student seeks credit.
-Once the field-specific approval is made, the department chair will look over the materials and sign the form.
+Once the field-specific approval is made, the department chair will review the materials and sign the form.

 Please note: although approval by the History Department chair usually ensures that you will receive the credit you request, the Registrar makes the final decision about all credits.

-ACM Botswana - Botswana: Culture & Society in Africa, Gaborone, Botswana
+ACM Botswana - Botswana: University Immersion in Southern Africa, Gaborone, Botswana

 ACM Brazil - Brazil Exchange, Juiz de Fora, Brazil

-Costa Rica: Field Research San José & field sites, Costa Rica
+-Costa Rica: Field Research in the Environment, Social Sciences, & Humanities San José & field sites, Costa Rica

 ACM India - India Studies, Pune, India